 Kalalau Trail is one of the best hikes in Kauai.
 We attempted to find parking at Ke’e Beach, which is where the trailhead for the Kalalau Trail starts.
 That lot was full, so we ended up parking at a pot-hole-and-rock-filled parking lot a few hundred yards down.
 (Tip: Arrive early and get a good parking spot!)
 The hike starts with a pretty steep incline that gets your heart racing!
 You climb pretty high pretty quickly, so within the first quarter mile, you are overlooking beautiful Ke’e Beach.
 (To read our post about the best beaches in Kauai, click here.)
 The water was so clear!
 We could see the reefs below and could even see turtles swimming!
 The hiking trail evened out a little, but there were still a few steep parts.
 Eventually, we had views of the Na Pali coastline, which made for incredible pictures!
 The first 2 miles of the Kalalau Trail is the most popular hike on the island.
 After the two-mile mark, hikers have to have a permit to continue on.
 We had hoped to do the entire two miles, but decided to turn back at about the one mile mark and head to the beach!

 Renting a car is essential for your time on Kauai.
 Without your own wheels, it may be a little difficult getting to and from these gorgeous places!
 We found a great deal on a convertible with Hertz.

-Disclaimer: This post contains affiliate links.
-If you make a purchase after clicking on these links, I may receive a small commission at no extra cost to you.
+This post contains affiliate links.
+If you make a booking after clicking on one of these links, we may receive a small commission at no extra cost to you.